aartibhagat/M2-Embedded_Basic-standard-calculator/1_Requirements/readme.md

 **Strength:**

--Temperature modification can be done easily.
+- Temperature modification can be done easily.
--Cost effective.
+- Cost effective.
--Heat generation is fast.
+- Heat generation is fast.

 **Weakness:**
 - Need dry bags to store the heater.